 When deciding on the main access point, through the kitchen is not the most suitable option because it will create traffic through the cooking and prep areas.
 Make sure railings are away from windows and out-swinging doors.
 The best design is to install sliding glass doors in the living room, dining room, breakfast nook, or family room that open onto the deck.

-Just slide the glass doors in the dining room of this 4-bedroom Contemporary style home plan (top) and step into its charming deck (bottom), which is outfitted with accessories and comfortable furniture (House Plan #161-1085).
+Just slide the glass doors in the dining room of this 4-bedroom Contemporary style home plan (top) and step into its charming deck (bottom), which is outfitted with accessories and comfortable furniture (Plan #161-1085).

 Set a Budget